muurid1/Demo_ETL_MOVIE_DATA/README.md

 ###  Extract and Transform the Kaggle Data

 In deliverable 3, we removed the duplicates, formatted and filtered the data.
-The Kaggle and rating data were merged with the Wikipedia movies DataFrame.
+The kaggle and rating data were merged with the Wikipedia movies DataFrame.

 #### The movies_df